raspiblitz/raspiblitz-web/README.md

 If you want to bring the Raspiblitz WebUI to other languages, please help us translate it via [Weblate](https://hosted.weblate.org/projects/raspiblitz-web/translations/) :)

-Big thanks to our translators, which you can find in detail in this [README](src/i18n/README.md)
+Big thanks to our translators, which you can find in this [README](src/i18n/README.md).

 ## Development